 HANA CDS Views

-HANA CDS views use database objects in SAP HANA to provide a powerful and flexible way to model and analyze data.
-They allow users to define virtual data models, including joins, aggregations, and calculated fields, simplify access, and improve performance for complex queries.
+HANA CDS views use database objects in the SAP HANA database to provide a powerful and flexible way to model and analyze data.
+They allow users to define virtual models, including joins, aggregations, and calculated fields, simplify access, and improve performance for complex queries.

 ABAP CDS Views